AhmedElsherbini/Align2XL/README.md

 # Multifasta_analysis_tool

 This tool is used to filter and manipulate of multifasta files.
 Therefore, you can extract/ exlude sequneces from the file.
-Also, you can convert Clustal2xlsx and I will give you a map for your mutations and I will  plot their frequncies for you !
+Also, you can convert Clustal2xlsx to get the longest conserved part and I will give you a list , mutatiobns map and frequncy plot for you !

 ## Installation